With plenty of time to prepare, long indoor sessions over the winter are unnecessary.

 You may be doing an IRONMAN 70.3 race in June, and with months of power and speed work under your belt you will be primed and ready to have a great race.
 If you’ve spent months riding moderately for long periods, you will struggle to cope with the intensity of shorter racing.

-With an IRONMAN calendar loaded with late season races, there is no reason to rush to build your fitness over the winter.
+With a race calendar loaded with late-season races, there is no reason to rush to build your fitness over the winter.
 Instead, use your training time wisely and effectively to reach your goals.